NorthernMan54/homebridge-alexa/README.md

 * Supports multiple homebridge instances running on your network.
 * Autodiscovery of multiple Homebridge's
-* Supports devices of homekit Service type Lightbulb, Outlet, Fan, and Switch
+* Supports devices of homekit Service type Lightbulb, Outlet, Fan, Temperature Sensor, Window Coverings and Switch
 * If device supports the 'Brightness Characteristic', then the ability to set a brightness is included.
 * This plugin does not have any devices or accessories that are visible from Homekit,